Table of Contents

 2. Identify external and internal pressures

 Generate a listing of barriers and enablers to achieving each of the corporation or business unit's objectives.
 Document forthcoming regulations, changes in the competitive landscape, technological breakthroughs and adoptions, or projected market shifts that can have an impact.
-Review the prior years’ business and talent KPIs and generate an understanding of how those may project into the new performance period and become either an enabler to be exploited or a barrier to be overcome.
+Review the prior years’ business and talent KPIs to understand how they may carry over into the new performance period and become either an enabler to exploit or a barrier to overcome.
 Those will also serve as issues that HR goal alignment can address.

 3. Understand business capabilities

-HR professionals should know how their internal clients' operations and workflows accomplish the needed work, the resources and capabilities they rely upon, and how those can be levers and barriers to success.
-They should understand how the business or business unit spends and makes money and how the function or business collaborates and integrates efforts with others (e.g., shares inputs and outputs).
+HR professionals should know how their internal clients' operations and workflows accomplish the required work, the resources and capabilities they rely on, and how those can be levers or barriers to success.
+They should understand how the business or business unit spends and generates revenue and how the function or business collaborates and integrates efforts with others (e.g., by sharing inputs and outputs).
 Any organizational performance and capability-related issues can represent business challenges that HR seeks to address and improve.

 4. Deeply evaluate the problem(s) meant to be solved